-- 3.4.1 Where a small embedded generator: - (a) applies to the distributor for the connection of its embedded generating unit to the distribution network, and - (b) is not a customer at the connection point at which the embedded generating unit is to be connected. - the distributor must provide that connection in accordance with the terms and conditions of a standard connection agreement for small embedded generators developed by the distributor. - 3.4.2 The distributor must seek the Commission's prior written approval to use a standard connection agreement for small embedded generators developed by the distributor under clause 3.4.1. - 3.4.3 If the Commission does not approve a standard connection agreement for small embedded generators submitted under clause 3.4.2, the Commission may: - (a) require the distributor to amend the standard connection agreement in accordance with any direction of the Commission and resubmit that amended standard connection agreement for the Commission's approval for the purposes of clause 3.4.2, or - (b) amend the standard connection agreement and approve that amended standard connection agreement for use by the distributor for the purposes of clause 3.4.1. - 3.4.4 The distributor must seek the Commission's prior written approval to vary the terms and conditions of the standard connection agreement which has previously been approved by the Commission under clause 3.4.2. - 3.4.5 The terms and conditions of a standard connection agreement approved by the Commission for the purposes of clause 3.4.1, as varied from time to time in accordance with clause 3.4.4, must be published by the distributor on its website. - 3.4.6 The distributor may enter into a negotiated connection agreement with a small embedded generator on fair and reasonable terms and conditions agreed by that small embedded generator and approved by the Commission.
+- 3.4.1 Where a small embedded generator: - (a) applies to the distributor for the connection of its embedded generating unit to the distribution network, and - (b) is not a customer at the connection point at which the embedded generating unit is to be connected,

+- 3.4.2 The distributor must seek the Commission's prior written approval to use a standard connection agreement for small embedded generators developed by the distributor under clause 3.4.1. - 3.4.3 If the Commission does not approve a standard connection agreement for small embedded generators submitted under clause 3.4.2, the Commission may: - (a) require the distributor to amend the standard connection agreement in accordance with any direction of the Commission and resubmit that amended standard connection agreement for the Commission's approval for the purposes of clause 3.4.2, or - (b) amend the standard connection agreement and approve that amended standard connection agreement for use by the distributor for the purposes of clause 3.4.1. - 3.4.4 The distributor must seek the Commission's prior written approval to vary the terms and conditions of the standard connection agreement which has previously been approved by the Commission under clause 3.4.2. - 3.4.5 The terms and conditions of a standard connection agreement approved by the Commission for the purposes of clause 3.4.1, as varied from time to time in accordance with clause 3.4.4, must be published by the distributor on its website. - 3.4.6 The distributor may enter into a negotiated connection agreement with a small embedded generator on fair and reasonable terms and conditions agreed by that small embedded generator and approved by the Commission.